 It's quite cold in Anchorage in the autumn.
 In the autumn, Fort Lauderdale is much warmer than Anchorage.
-Typically, the autumn temperatures in Fort Lauderdale in October are around 78°F (26°C), and Anchorage is about 35°F (2°C).
+Typically, the autumn temperatures in Fort Lauderdale in October average around 78°F (26°C), and Anchorage averages at about 35°F (2°C).

 People are often attracted to the plentiful sunshine in Fort Lauderdale this time of the year.
 In the autumn, Fort Lauderdale often gets more sunshine than Anchorage.
 Fort Lauderdale gets 275 hours of sunny skies this time of year, while Anchorage receives 118 hours of full sun.

 Fort Lauderdale receives a lot of rain in the autumn.
 Fort Lauderdale usually gets more rain in October than Anchorage.
 Fort Lauderdale gets 5.6 inches (143 mm) of rain, while Anchorage receives 2.1 inches (53 mm) of rain this time of the year.

 Both Anchorage and Fort Lauderdale are popular destinations to visit in the winter with plenty of activities.
 The shopping scene and the cuisine are the main draw to Fort Lauderdale this time of year.
 Also, many travelers come to Anchorage for the museums, the shopping scene, and the cuisine.